Trackage/traipse/README.md

 like but with an assumed consistent workflow.

 We would like to have a simple core package to provide the most commonly used metrics.
-We assume `geodist` and `geosphere` as good examples of core packages for the underlying tool.
+We assume `geodist` and `geographiclib` as good examples of core packages for the underlying tool.
 These both apply the modern geodesic methods of C. F. F. Karney (2013) [Algorithms for geodesics](https://doi.org/10.1007/s00190-012-0578-z)